What Medicine Can Learn From Doctors And Researchers With Disabilities

 Do you know doctors who have feared to disclose their status as disabled?

 Oh, yeah.
-I've had literally dozens of doctors from around the country contact me, a number of which have said, "Thank you so much for talking about your disability; I don't know if I'm in a space where I can talk about mine publicly because of the stigma, I'm afraid I'll lose my patient population, x y or z."
+I've had literally dozens of doctors from around the country contact me, a number of which have said, "Thank you so much for talking about your disability.
+I don't know if I'm in a space where I can talk about mine publicly because of the stigma; I'm afraid I'll lose my patient population, x y or z."
 That is a very real fear.

 I hid my disability for a long time.
 Throughout graduate school I didn't talk about it very openly.
 It took me a long time to get to a space where I felt comfortable.
 And I'm in an extremely supportive ophthalmology department, where people devote their lives to taking care of people like me.
 And I was afraid!
 I was afraid people would see my disability and not my ability.
 I was afraid people wouldn't want to work with me.
 I was afraid I wasn't going to be able to do my job.